fission-codes/rust-template/CONTRIBUTING.md

 ### Contributing through Code

 In order to contribute through code follow the steps below.
 Note that you don't need to be the best programmer to contribute.
-Our discord is open for questions
+Our discord is open for questions.

  1. **Pick a feature** you would like to add or a bug you would like to fix
 	- If you wish to contribute but what you want to fix/add is not already